Sangihe Islands Regency: Administrative districts

-Notes: (a) comprises a group of 21 islands lying to the south of Sangihe Island. (b) notwithstanding the name of "Tabukan Island", this district actually comprises a group of 16 islands off the northeast coast of Sangihe Island. (c) comprises a group of islands lying to the north of Sangihe Island.
+Notes: (a) comprises a group of 21 islands lying to the south of Sangihe Island. (b) all 8 are urban kelurahan - Apeng Sembeka, Bungalawang, Mahena, Manente, Santiago, Sawang Bendar, Soataloara I and Soataloara II. (c) all 8 are kelurahan - Batulewehe, Dumuhung, Enengpahembang, Lesa, Tapuang, Tidore, Tona I and Tona II. (d) all 6 are kelurahan - Akembawi, Angges, Kolongan Beha, Kolongan Beha Baru, Kolongan Mitung and Pananekeng. (e) notwithstanding the name of "Tabukan Island", this district actually comprises a group of 16 islands off the northeast coast of Sangihe Island. (f) comprises a group of islands lying to the north of Sangihe Island.

 Local government

 The Regency is a second-level administrative division, equivalent to a city.
 As a regency, it is headed by a regent who is elected democratically.
 Meanwhile, heads of districts are appointed directly by the regent with the recommendation of regency secretary.
 Executive power lies with the regent and vice regent while legislative function is overseen by regency's parliament.
+The last regency election was held in 2024.

 Politics

 The regency is part of the 3rd North Sulawesi electoral district at the provincial level, which has 5 out of 45 representatives in the provincial parliament.
 At a regency level, it is divided into three electoral districts and has a total of 25 representatives.
 The last election was in 2019 and the next one will be in 2024.